rasyt123/GoogleDataAnalyticsCapstone-RS3GE/README.md

 # Analyze
 To see which products were worth buying, I created a temporary table holding the calculations of all the daily percent changes of the price as daily_returns.
-This would allow me to calculate the standard deviation on price returns, which could show us how much products were flucuating within
+This would allow me to calculate the standard deviation on price returns, which could show us how much products were flucuating, but also basic summary statistics (average, min, max).
+Being able to know the standard deviation can tell you whether the spread of change was big, small, or even negligible.
+I also calculated the amount of items that were sold within those 3 items to get an idea of the demand.
+On top of that, I the total net percentage return on each of the 9 items was something I needed to take into account.